-The program can be used to compute stresses and deformations caused by strain-softening of soils.
-This is done by assigning a new set of soil parameters, such as reduced shear strengths.
+An example of stresses and deformations caused by strength-reduction of soils is the reduction of peak static shear strength to the post-liquefaction residual strength after a major earthquake.
+This is done by assigning a new set of soil parameters with the reduced shear strengths in a new Run.

-2.9 Updated Lagrangian Analysis
+2.10 Updated Lagrangian Analysis